 In the South, Black-Eyed Peas are considered a classic New Year’s Day tradition!
 And, according to tradition, eating Black-Eyed Peas on New Year’s Day will bring good luck and prosperity in the new year!
 My healthy Southern Black-Eyed Peas recipe is also perfect when paired with brown rice for a delicious, low-calorie, nutritional bonanza!

-Mary’s Healthy Southern Collard Greens
+Healthy Southern Collard Greens

-Mary’s Healthy Southern Collard Greens are made without traditional ham hocks or other pork products.
-Her simple, straightforward method of cooking the greens enhances the mild flavor of the fresh collards and keeps them crisp and tender.
+Healthy Southern Collard Greens are made without traditional ham hocks or other pork products.
+This simple, straightforward method of cooking the greens enhances the mild flavor of the fresh collards and keeps them crisp and tender.
 According to tradition, greens are the same color as money, and making a dish using green, leafy vegetables ensures good fortune for the coming year.

 Easy Southern Hoppin’ John

 Another New Year’s Day tradition in the South is eating Hoppin’ John for dinner.
 Hoppin’ John is nothing more than cooked Black-Eyed Peas served over white or brown rice, and this recipe couldn’t be easier.
 Some folks also like to serve Hoppin’ John with a side of cooked turnip or collard greens and a piece of cornbread to soak up all the delicious juices.

 Oven-baked baby back ribs are mouthwateringly juicy and fall-off-the-bone tender.
 When slathered with tangy barbecue sauce, they are plain finger-lickin’ good!
 According to tradition, the more pork you have on New Year’s day, the more good luck you will have!
 And that’s good enough for me!

 Black-Eyed Pea Hummus